ObsidianWitch/eduinfoy80a1/report/report_draft.md

 **Cohesion** refers to how related attributes and methods are within a class and if they are responding to the class' intention. **High cohesion**, which is preferable, means that a class does one specific job well.
 Low cohesion, which should be avoided, means that the class is not focused on one thing and could be refactored.
 For example, an *User* class containing attributes such as the name or the email address and methods for sending messages to other users has a low cohesion, since message handling could be refactored and done by other classes.

 **Coupling** refers to the dependencies between classes.
-Highly coupled classes cannot be used independently, consequently changes to those classes are difficult to make without having to modify all the dependent classes.
-It's also hard to reuse classes with high coupling because all the dependencies must be carried with them.
+Highly coupled classes cannot be used independently, consequently, changes to those classes are difficult to make without having to modify all the dependent classes.
+It's also hard to reuse and test classes with high coupling because all the dependencies must be carried with them.
 So, we should try to have **low coupling** between the modules in our programms.

 ## Cohesion in jEdit
 *MiscUtilities* has a coincidental type of cohesion, which corresponds to low cohesion.
 As the class' name implies, it contains miscellaneous tools: the developpers did not know where to put them, so they put them all in one big class with no relation between the members.
 Some possible improvements below.